President Jokowi and Mrs. Iriana arrive in Indonesia after visiting the East Asian region - ExBulletin

 Besides meeting with the leaders of the three countries, President Jokowi also met with CEOs of companies in Japan and South Korea.
 In a meeting with CEOs of Japanese companies, President Jokowi said that Japan is one of the biggest investors in Indonesia with a quality investment character and assured the CEOs that Indonesia is the one of the best places to invest.

 I really appreciate the quality of Japanese investments.
-However, I also hope that Japanese investors will consider its competitiveness.
+However, I also hope Japanese investors consider its competitiveness.
 So that he can compete with other investors in Indonesia.
-“In short, good quality, competitive prices, that’s what we hope for and I think Indonesia is still one of the best places to invest,” the president said.
+“In short, good quality, competitive prices, that’s what we expect and I think Indonesia is still one of the best places to invest,” the president said.

 During a meeting with the CEOs of South Korean companies, the president encouraged investors not to hesitate to escalate problems on the ground to ministers, or even directly to the president.
-The President also pointed out that currently, the Indonesian government continues to streamline and streamline regulations with the Omnibus Job Creation Act.
+The President also pointed out that currently, the Indonesian government continues to streamline and streamline regulations with the presence of the Job Creation Act Omnibus Act.

 “Let’s move forward with Indonesia and South Korea to build a better economy,” he said.